flowdev/present-decoupling/PITCHME.md

 ## What Can Happen If We Optimize for Decoupling?

-- Decoupling as a natural thing to happen |
+- Decoupling as a natural thing |
 - Good match for business logic |
-- Easy to understand (low cognitive load) |
+- Easy to understand |
 - Natural graphical representation        |
 - Parallel to the Barzahlen solution I am working on a spike implementation for the EBICS service. |